JPE Publishing Ethics

-15. Permissions to Reproduce
+Permissions to Reproduce

-JPE grants permissions to third-parties to reproduce, reuse or adapt its content for use in different contexts and languages but strictly in consultation with, and permission from the authors.
+According to the Creative Commons Attribution 4.0 License, JPE grants permissions to third-parties to reproduce, reuse or adapt its content for use in different contexts and languages but strictly in consultation with, and permission from the authors.

 JPE supports COPE’s Statement on Censorship.

 Social Media and Other Communication means

-are powerful tools for disseminating and engaging with JPE, for reaching new readers and for keeping content alive.
-JPE uses Facebook and Twitter to disseminate announcements such as new publications etc. However, JPE notes that such onward communication should never be at the expense of the integrity of the content or of the academic record nor should it cast aspersions on its authors, reviewers or editors.
+These are powerful tools for disseminating and engaging with JPE, for reaching new readers and for keeping content alive.
+JPE uses Facebook and Twitter to disseminate announcements such as new publications, etc. However, JPE notes that such onward communication should never be at the expense of the integrity of the content or of the academic record nor should it cast aspersions on its authors, reviewers or editors.